 These are PILOT PROGRAMS.
-As such, input is welcome as we test successes and solve challenges for final implementation.
-Please provide feedback to AApilotprograms@tcu.edu.
+Your input is welcome as we test processes and solve challenges for final implementation.
+Provide feedback or send questions to AApilotprograms@tcu.edu.

-To bolster scholarship following the pandemic, in addition to TCU’s committed funds to research and teaching support the Provost asked each school and college to detail existing opportunities or provide new ones to fund for research and teaching support.
+To bolster scholarship following the pandemic, in addition to TCU’s committed funds to research and teaching support, the Provost asked each school and college to detail existing opportunities or provide new ones, called Academic Excellence Funds, to support research and teaching.

-- March 2022: Funds announced and posted to Provost’s website under Faculty Resources for easy access to the consolidated list.
+2022: Academic Excellence Funds were announced and a complete list was posted to Provost’s website under Faculty Resources for easy access to the consolidated list.

-- December 2021: Deans provide plans for new funds.
+2021: Deans submitted existing funds and provided plans for new funds.

 The eight-step Faculty Hiring Checklist facilitates efforts by hiring managers and search committees to attract and hire the best, most diverse faculty consistent with TCU’s high standards of inclusive excellence.
 The checklist encompasses the entire hiring process, step by step, from beginning to end, including committee selection, recruitment, job postings, interviews, hiring, onboarding, and submitting required documents via PageUp and a designated TCU Box folder.